 [36.
 Deleted by No. 36 of 2000 s.
 28(1).]

-37. New rolls
+37. New rolls, when required etc.

 A new roll for any region or district, and new rolls generally, shall be prepared by enrolment officers under the supervision of, and issued by, the Electoral Commissioner, whenever directed by proclamation, and shall come into operation at the date stated in the same or any subsequent proclamation.